 Section 10.
 Working Committees

-The Aumentum Technologies Tax User Group from time-to-time may choose to form working committees to address special issues and/or projects.
+The Aumentum Technologies Tax User Group may choose to form working committees to address special issues and/or projects.
 The Chair of all working committees must be appointed by the Aumentum Technologies Tax User Group.
 Staff from any Aumentum Technologies Tax User Group county may participate on working committees; however, individuals must commit to participation and be recognized by the Aumentum Technologies Tax User Group as a committee member.
 Each Aumentum Technologies Tax User

 Group recognized individual, participating on a working committee, is entitled to one vote.